ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_classification.md

 ---

-7. Complete the following sentence: Minimizing the negative log-likelihood also means maximizing the `[...]` of selecting the `[...]` class.
+Q. Complete the following sentence: Minimizing the negative log-likelihood also means maximizing the `[...]` of selecting the `[...]` class.

 <details><summary><b>Answer</b></summary>